gterai/RidgeR/README.md

 docker run -it --rm  -v [data directory]:/qrna/data qrna:0 ./QRNAstruct_single.pl [Alpha] [nCPU]
 ```

-Please replace [data directory] to the path to your data directory.
+Replace [data directory] to the path to your data directory.
 [Alpha] is the regularization parameter used in Ridge regression.
 [nCPU] is the number of CPUs (threads) used to calculate secondary structural features.
 You should set it according to the available CPUs in your system.
-If you want to try our software with example data, please do the following.
+If you want to try our software with example data, do the following.
 ```
 tar zxvf example.tar.gz
 docker run -it --rm  -v $PWD/example/single:/qrna/data qrna:0 ./QRNAstruct_single.pl [Alpha] [nCPU]
 ```
-For the example data, please try Alpha=100.
+For the example data, try Alpha=100.

 ### 3) Output files
 Output files are found in the [data directory]/out directory, unless you do not specify the name of the output directory.